 Although small farmers' markets have long existed in North Korea, Pyongyang did not legalize such farmers' markets until June 2003.
 This followed the formal recognition of commercial transactions between individuals and the 1998 revision to the constitution that allowed individuals to keep profits earned through legitimate economic activities.
 Now free markets and shopping centers that use currency, not ration coupons, are spreading.
 The Pyongyang Central Market, for example, became so crowded that a new, three-story supermarket had to be built.
 Pyongyang's Tongil market with its lines of covered stalls stocked with items such as fruit, watches, foreign liquor, clothes, Chinese-made television sets, and beer from Singapore also is bustling with sellers and consumers reminiscent of those in other Asian countries.
 Visitors to Pyongyang in late 2006 indicated that the market was thriving with all types of products and shoppers driving European cars.
-The property of the service of the

 The North Korean population is gradually becoming re-accustomed to operating in open markets.
 This has raised fears by the DPRK regime of encroachment by capitalism into their socialist economic system.
 On August 26, 2007, Kim Jong-il announced that "markets have become anti-socialist, Western-style markets."
 This has led to a steady stream of government edicts restricting market activity across the country.
 At first, authorities prohibited women under the age of 40 from selling goods in Pyongyang markets.
 Then on December 1 the authorities banned women under the age of 49 from running businesses in Pyongyang.
 (Since males are officially required to be at their assigned workplaces, women generally run the businesses.)
-Certain products, such as videos of South Korean dramas, movies, and other so-called non-socialist elements are also banned from central markets.48
+Certain products, such as videos of South Korean dramas, movies, and other so-called non-socialist elements are also banned from central markets.

 Enforcement of the new regulations at first was spotty, but in late 2007, it appears to have become more strict.
-According to news reports, policing is also being conducted by central government security agencies, organizations that
+According to news reports, policing is also being conducted by central government security agencies, organizations that normally deal with issues such as intelligence gathering and sedition.
+The extent of the Kim regime's attempts to control the development of a market economy can be illustrated by the increased difficulty of acquiring travel permits for persons suspected of being wholesale merchants intending to carry goods from one place to another.
+This crackdown on travel also is affecting normal tourist and family trips.

-45 Jeong, Chang-hyun.
+&lt;sup>53 Jeong, Chang-hyun.
 Capitalist Experiments Seen Expanding into DPRK.
 Joong Ang Ilbo, October 19, 2003.
 Translated in CanKor #160 by Cananda-DPR Korea e-clipping Service, April 13, 2004.

-46 Lintner, Bertil.
+&lt;sup>54 Lintner, Bertil.
 North Korea, Shop Till You Drop, Far Eastern Economic Review, May 13, 2004.
 P. 14-19.

-47 Pritchard, Charles L. Siegfried S. Hecker, and Robert Carlin.
+&lt;sup>55 Pritchard, Charles L. Siegfried S. Hecker, and Robert Carlin.
 News Conference: Update from Pyongyang, sponsored by the Korea Economic Institute, held at the National Press Club, Washington, DC, November 15, 2006.

-48 Institute for Far Eastern Studies.
+&lt;sup>56 Institute for Far Eastern Studies.
 State of the Market in the DPRK, North Korea Brief No. 07-12-5-1.
 Posted December 11, 2007.